alexch/codelikethis/public/lessons/responsive_layout/css_layout.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/xara4Z1b18I" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
 > YouTube user: tobyonline; Published on Dec 19, 2013; https://youtu.be/xara4Z1b18I

+# Floats (Advice)

+* For a long time, floats were the backbone of page layout using CSS.
+* However, recent developments have allowed developers to use new CSS properties to achieve the same result, and much more.
+* Because of this, the `float` property should only be used for wrapping text around images, which was its original purpose - gone are the days of CSS layout using floats.

 # LAB: Learn CSS Layout